CarlosLiberJesus/CarlosLiberJesus/README.md

 - 👋 Hi, I’m @CarlosLiberJesus!
 In my little internet conner, I mingle open-source, political activism and individual freedom.
-I'm more a freelancer, entrepreneur, with a some bagadge...
-As the world envolves, I dare too, even though I can't keep it's speed!
+I'm a freelancer, entrepreneur, mind-set kinda guy!
+Still believe any human can write a piece of code that changes someone's life, and we all have to dutty to build better *software*, even if is just another service.
+Also come with a some bagadge, over the time spent on corporations and state dependency...
+As the world envolves, I dare too, even though I can't keep it's speed, I keep building!
+It's an artist calling..

 - 👀 I’m interested in developing, creating products and services, something I can express myself.
 As a software engeneer, full-stack is not enought.